WuLabMDA/PANDA/README.md

 2. [PanDA identifies important markers related to breast cancer](https://)
 3. [PanDA application to clinical outcome prediction](https://)

-The benchmarking results on the TCGA multi-omics cancer datasets can be obtained by running the corresponding code in the vignettes folder:
+The benchmarking results on the TCGA multi-omics cancer datasets can be obtained by running the corresponding code in the `./code/` folder:
 1. `mainLung.R`
 2. `mainBreast.R`
 3. `mainColon.R`